Package Leaflet: Information for the User

-CEVENFACTA 1 mg (45 kIU), powder and solvent for injectable solution
+CEVENFACTA 1 mg (45 kIU), powder and solvent for solution for injection

-CEVENFACTA 2 mg (90 kIU), powder and solvent for injectable solution
+CEVENFACTA 2 mg (90 kIU), powder and solvent for solution for injection

-CEVENFACTA 5 mg (225 kIU), powder and solvent for injectable solution
+CEVENFACTA 5 mg (225 kIU), powder and solvent for solution for injection

 eptacog beta (activated)

-CEVENFACTA contains the active ingredient eptacog beta (activated), a recombinant human coagulation factor VIIa (FVIIarh).
+CEVENFACTA contains the active substance eptacog beta (activated), a recombinant human coagulation factor VIIa (FVIIarh).

-CEVENFACTA is used in adults and adolescents (12 years of age or older) who were born with hemophilia A or B and who have developed inhibitors (antibodies).
+CEVENFACTA is used in adults and adolescents (12 years of age or older) who are born with haemophilia A or B and have developed inhibitors (antibodies).
 It is used for:

 How CEVENFACTA works

-This medication acts by forming a blood clot at the site of bleeding, when the body's own coagulation factors do not function.
+This medicine works by forming a blood clot at the site of bleeding when the body's own clotting factors are not working.

 Do not use CEVENFACTA